microsoft/SynapseML/README.md

 * Watch [MMLSpark at the Spark Summit].

+[our keynote demo in the Spark+AI 2018]: https://databricks.com/sparkaisummit/north-america/spark-summit-2018-keynotes#Intelligent-cloud
+  "Developing for the Intelligent Cloud and Intelligent Edge"
 [our paper]: https://arxiv.org/abs/1804.04031
   "Flexible and Scalable Deep Learning with MMLSpark"
 [help endangered species]: https://customers.microsoft.com/en-us/story/snow-leopard-trust-nonprofit-azure